hamb0n-3/osinter/docs/modules/custom_yara_rules.md

 ### Custom options

-BBOT supports the use of a few custom `meta` attributes within YARA rules, which will alter the behavior of the rule and the post-processing of the results.
+OSINTER supports the use of a few custom `meta` attributes within YARA rules, which will alter the behavior of the rule and the post-processing of the results.

 #### description